The Resurrection (Geto Boys album)

-The Resurrection is the fifth studio album by the hip hop group known as the Geto Boys.
+The Resurrection is the fifth studio album by the hip-hop group known as the Geto Boys.
 The album was released on April 2, 1996, when the Geto Boys reunited following a 3-year breakup.
 It peaked at number six on the Billboard 200, becoming the group's only top ten album in the United States.
-It is considered by fans to be one of the group's most critically praised albums and the first of two especially creative albums.
+It is considered by fans to be one of the group's most critically praised albums and the first of two especially creative albums, followed by 1998's Da Good Da Bag & Da Ugly.
 The majority of the album was produced by Mike Dean.

 Reception

 The Resurrection has received positive reviews, with some reviewers calling the album the best album the Geto Boys have ever made.
 In a positive review, AllMusic's Stephen Thomas Erlewine wrote "The Resurrection outstrips every other Geto Boys record in every sense -- it is the leanest, meanest, and funkiest thing they've ever recorded."
 James Bernard of Entertainment Weekly gave the album a B+, writing "What makes this their best work is the album's festive mood, despite its harsh subject matter."

 In 2005, the comedian Chris Rock ranked The Resurrection 15th on his list of the Top-25 Hip-Hop Albums ever.